NationalBankBelgium/stark/CONTRIBUTING.md

 Start hacking :)

+If you want to test/validate your changes against the starter, then you can use the following scripts from the root:
+* rebuild: `npm run build`
+* update the starter: `npm run update-starter`
+* run the starter: `npm run starter`

 ## Releasing a version
 * commit all changes to include in the release
 * edit the version in package.json